chitwitgit/AIST2010RHYTHMGAME/readme.md

 - ### Data
   This section contains the assets used in the game.
 It includes fonts, image files, audio files, or any other relevant data resources.

-### Utils
+- ### Utils
-The `utils` section contains utility scripts or modules that provide helper functions or tools for the project.
+    The `utils` section contains utility scripts or modules that provide helper functions or tools for the game and the.

-### Tests
-The `tests` section contains the test cases and test scripts for the project.

 ### main.py
 The `main.py` file is the entry point of the project.
 It contains the main code that executes when the project is run.
-The main program would drive the whole pipeline of the app.
+The main program drives the whole pipeline of the app.

-### requirements_conda.txt
-The `requirements_conda.txt` file specifies the Conda packages and dependencies required to run the project.
-It includes a list of packages and their versions.

-### requirements_pip.txt
+### requirements.txt
-The `requirements_pip.txt` file specifies the Python packages and dependencies required to run the project.
+The `requirements.txt` file specifies the Python packages and dependencies required to run the project.
 It includes a list of packages and their versions.